TORONTO, Sept. 29 /CNW/ - While we're not seeing solar panels and

 also revealed that Canadians take their environmental commitment seriously.

-According to the poll, 94% of Canadians report that they recycle, with 43% of
+According to the poll, 95% of Western Canadians report that they recycle, with

-respondents stating that they recycle everything and 51% recycling when
+39% of respondents stating that they recycle everything (versus 43%

-convenient.
 Overall, the 'How Green Are You?'
-Survey found that when it comes
+Survey found that when it comes to being

-to being environmentally responsible, 96% of Canadians give themselves a
+environmentally responsible, 96% of Western Canadians give themselves a

 passing grade.
 When asked to grade their environmental friendliness, 25% gave

-themselves an "A" and nearly 60% gave themselves a "B." Only 2% gave
+themselves an "A" and 53% gave themselves a "B".
+Only 2% gave themselves an

-themselves an "F" and said that they did not really care about the
+"F" and said that they did not really care about the environment.

 The TD Canada Trust Green Home Poll found that nearly all Canadians feel